msalam19791979-spec/House-Price-prediction/README.md

 # House Price Prediction Project

-# NAME :- *MISHKAT NOORI*
+NAME :- *MISHKAT NOORI*
-# COMPANY :- *CODTECH IT SOLUTIONS*
+COMPANY :- *CODTECH IT SOLUTIONS*
-# Intern I'D :- *CITS3420*
+Intern I'D :- *CITS3420*
-# DOMAIN :- *Artificial Intelligence*
+DOMAIN :- *Artificial Intelligence*
-# DURATION :- *8 WEEKS FROM 06th JUNE TO 1st AUGUST 20268*
+DURATION :- *8 WEEKS FROM 06th JUNE TO 1st AUGUST 20268*
-# MENTOR :- *NEELA SANTHOSH KUMAR*
+MENTOR :- *NEELA SANTHOSH KUMAR*

-This project involves building a machine learning model to predict house prices based on various features.
+*House Price Prediction ---* This project involves building a machine learning model to predict house prices based on various features.
 The dataset used for this project is from the Kaggle competition "House Prices - Advanced Regression Techniques".
 The goal is to develop a model that accurately predicts house prices given a set of input features.

-## 📌 Project Overview --- House Price Prediction
+## 📌 Project Overview ---

 House Price Prediction is an Artificial Intelligence and Machine Learning based project that aims to predict the market value of a house based on various property-related features.
 In the real estate industry, determining the correct price of a property is often challenging because many factors influence housing prices, such as location, area, number of bedrooms, bathrooms, parking facilities, and other amenities.